Silver mitochondrion necklace showcasing intricate details and science-inspired craftsmanship.

 The Science of the Mitochondrion

-• For the cell biologist or biochemist who works with mitochondria
+• cell biologists and biochemists who work with mitochondria

-• For a researcher in bioenergetics, mitochondrial disease, or ageing biology
+• researchers in bioenergetics, mitochondrial disease, and ageing biology

-• For a student who has memorised the electron transport chain
+• students who have memorised the electron transport chain and cristae structure

 FAQ

-A: Because it is the remnant of an ancient bacterium, swallowed by a larger cell billions of years ago.
-Endosymbiotic theory – mitochondria are symbiotic bacteria that became organelles.
+Because it is the descendant of an ancient bacterium that was engulfed by a larger cell billions of years ago.
+Endosymbiotic theory explains this: mitochondria are symbiotic bacteria that became integrated organelles over evolutionary time.
+The circular DNA is a genetic fossil.

 Cellular Biology